Jürgen Kuczynski: Publications

+Contacts with other internees and spying for the Russians

 For Britain September 1939 marked the outbreak of the Second World War: Kuczynski was one of many German exiles interned as enemy aliens.
 Kuczynski was interned in January 1940 and released in March 1940.
 As internees were permitted to talk to one another, he continued his "anti-Fascist" work among his fellow internees.
 He was released sooner than most of the Germans caught up in this exercise, following high-level USA intervention with the British authorities.
 At some stage during his time in England, Kuczynski was recruited by the US Intelligence Services as a statistician.
 He was also, like his eldest sister Ursula/Ruth, undertaking espionage assignments for the Soviet Union.